Edit

 What is local NVMe?

-When your application needs sub-millisecond storage latency and extremely high throughput, you can use local NVMe with Azure Container Storage to meet your performance requirements.
+When your application needs sub-millisecond storage latency and high throughput, you can use local NVMe with Azure Container Storage to meet your performance requirements.
 Ephemeral means that the disks are deployed on the local virtual machine (VM) hosting the AKS cluster and not saved to an Azure storage service.
-Data will be lost on these disks if you stop/deallocate your VM.
+Data is lost on these disks if you stop/deallocate your VM.
 Local NVMe disks are offered on select Azure VM families such as storage-optimized VMs.

 Prerequisites